falithurrahman/holonomic_mobile_robot_frame/README.md

 In this project i designed a platform for holonomic mobile robot with 4 omni-wheels.
 I designed this platform using Autodesk AutoCAD and Inventor.
 I used 3mm and 5 mm allumunium alloy as a material for this robot platform.
 Then i have these alloys cut with laser cutting machine.
 I divided the explanation for these platform into several parts as follow

 #### 1. First Base
 First base is where i mount the motor used in this robot platform.
 Like i said before, i used 4 motors connected to omni-wheels.
 These motors are coupled with planetary gear mechanism to increase the torque provided by the motor.
+You can see the motor placed on the first base with green color.
+First base is made of 5mm allumunium alloy cut with laser machine.
+I used 10mm allumunium drilled-rod to connect first base and second base.
+You can see first base 3D mode at picture below.

 <p align="center">
   <img  src="https://github.com/falithurrahman/holonomic_mobile_robot_frame/blob/master/Preview/base_1.jpg">